 - Under eCommerce Settings, click the drop-down box and select ‘Yes, an Ecommerce Site’

 1. GoalsIf you defined goals for your website then you can add them into Google Analytics and track their progress.
 As your site changes over time and new features are added, you can monitor the success of these changes with defined goals.
 For instance, if you publish a downloadable white paper to your site and set a goal of 25 downloads a month, then you can have Google Analytics capture the number of downloads.
 There are 4 types of goals in Google Analytics: URL Destination: tracks a goal when someone lands a specific URL, such as the /success page after a purchase has been made. (use this goal to measure your shopping cart abandonment rate)

 - Select Goals under the column View (Profile)

 - Select Create A Goal

 2. Bounce Rate & Avg.
-Visit DurationThese two metrics are crucial to understanding a visitor’s first impression of your brand.
-If you have an extremely high bounce rate, say 70%, then 70% of your online visitors are leaving your site without engaging with your brand.
+Visit DurationThese two metrics are crucial to understanding a visitor’s first impression of your webpage.
+If you have an extremely high bounce rate, say 70%, then 70% of your online visitors are leaving your site without clicking through to another page.
 Not only are you losing potential customers, but a high bounce rate can have a negative effect on your SEO.
-Think about it, Google doesn’t want to display websites that aren’t satisfying a searcher’s needs.
+Think about it.
+Google doesn’t want to display websites that aren’t satisfying a searcher’s needs.
 Average visit duration is useful to view the amount of time users are on your site.

 3. eCommerce Conversion RateKnowing the conversion rate for your online store tells you how successful your website is converting visitors into customers.
 To calculate this percentage, use this equation: